C*-extreme entanglement breaking maps on operator systems: An example

-\textbf{Acknowledgements:} The authors thank Professor Scott McCullough (UF) for several discussions and many helpful suggestions, Mr. Devendra Repana (IITM) for a clarification/suggestion on Lemma 6.1 and also for pointing us to some important references and Mr. Chinmay Ajay Tamhankar (IITM) for his comments/suggestions on Theorem 1.10.
+\textbf{Acknowledgements:} The authors thank Professor Scott McCullough (UF) for several discussions and many helpful suggestions, Dr. Devendra Repana (IITM) for a clarification/suggestion on Lemma 6.1 and also for pointing us to some important references and Mr. Chinmay Ajay Tamhankar (IITM) for his comments/suggestions on Theorem 1.10.
+The authors also thank the anonymous referees for their insightful comments and suggestions.